Let’s not kid ourselves…

 And unlike other record players in this class, you can hook it up to external speakers which is a great feature in my opinion.

 It’s a direct drive and it doesn’t have useless extras like a radio or CD player.
-So there’s less change of skipping and unnessecary vibrations.
+So there’s less chance of skipping and unnecessary vibrations.

 Of course, nothing is perfect.
 So here are a few things worth mentioning…

-One customer recieved their record player that was DOA.
-But since Amazon has a great return policy, they got a new one at no charge to them.
+One customer received their record player that was DOA.
+But they got a new one at no charge to them.

 Also, the manufacturer has not tested whether the Victrola can play 180 g vinyls.
 So if you want to spin your 180 g vinyls, this might be an experiment you don’t want to do.